Here is a YouTube video explaining some of my test techniques briefly as well as a more in depth look at how I test USB-C PD chargers.

 Operation -- typically I will connect the meters as indicated with the resistance set to it's maximum position.
 I then slowly turn the resistance down whie observing the voltage and current.
 I continue decreasing the resistance (being sure not to go all the way down to a short-circuit) until I observe either a 5-10% drop in voltage from spec or reach the maximum rated current.
 Then I record both voltage and current (thus determining the actual useful ratings) and optionally wait for 10-20 minutes of observation to verify nothing overheats or drops off while operating at that current for an extended time.

 This project started out of frusteration with some of my USB devices inexplicably taking a really long time to charge or refusing to charge with some combinations of cables and chargers.
 I eventually determined that some cables worked better than others and wanted to find a way to quantify and predict which cables are "good" (pictures 1 and 2) and which cables are "bad" (picture 3) and identify the un-named specifications.
 To do this I used a simple variable resistive load to increase or decrease the current while monitoring the voltage at the "far end" of the cable.
-My current favoriate cables are by a company called iXCC available on Amazon, while they look rather flimsy they have really surprised me with their exceptional performance for the cost of the ones I have tested so far.
+My current favoriate micro-USB cables are by a company called iXCC available on Amazon, while they look rather flimsy they have really surprised me with their exceptional performance for the cost of the ones I have tested so far.
 The cable in my photo that performed badly I don't know the brand of, I think it came from either a random eBay purchase or a friend's "not working right" phone charger and now serves as my demonstration not to judge a cable by it's appearance - the "really bad" cable actually looks far nicer (thicker and with strain relief) than the "really good" cables I have.

 It's also worth noting, although they are not "cables" per say this same method works to test car-chargers and wall-warts with "perminantly connected USB cables" as shown by my photo above (the exceptionally well performing now-discontinued Rocketfish brand Kindle tablet charger).
 In this photo I'm supplying it with 13.8V DC (simulating a car with engine running) from a bench power supply (the thick yellow-plug cable) and then using the USB cable test setup to measure the voltage at it's rated current from the micro-USB connector.

 Before being able to conduct any useful tests on a cable, the power supply must first be tested and proven to provide at least the desired test-current while not dropping in voltage.
 It should also put out 5.0V and not some arbitrarialy higher voltage like 5.3V (which may skew the results).
-My current preference is to use a Anker 60W 6-port USB power hub which I have observed puts out 5.0V up to nearly 3A on a single port without dropping any measurable voltage (as demonstrated in the photo above).
+My current preference is to use an Anker 60W 6-port USB power hub which I have observed puts out 5.0V up to nearly 3A on a single port without dropping any measurable voltage (as demonstrated in the photo above).
 The test is essentially following the "General-Purpose Low-Current Test Load" above, using a 10-ohm rheostat.

 Once the power supply is proven to be reliable and able to put out the required current at the expected voltage, I connect the same test rig to the "far end" of a USB cable.
 While I could perform the test simply measuring the voltage at both ends I feel that this method of measurement better represents what a device would "see" being connected to the charger which is a more useful real-world test.
 Once again, the test follows the same process as the "General-Purpose Low-Current Test Load" above, except measuring at the device-side of the USB cable.